23 Slang Terms Only Veterans Know

 Example: "The table settings are squared away nicely."

-When a superior volunteers you for a task that you know is mandatory.
+This portmanteau of volunteer and told refers to when a superior volunteers you for a task that you know is mandatory.

 Example: " I didn't want to, but I was voluntold by my dad to mow the lawn."